MarineLasbleis/marinelasbleis.github.io/content/pages/sci-com.md

-This year, I presented my research topics during several events destinated to a general audience: the ELSIOriginsI event (pictures and video soon to be uploaded) and at a [Nerd Nite Tokyo](https://tokyo.nerdnite.com/).
+In 2017, I presented my research topics during several events destinated to a general audience: the ELSIOriginsI event (pictures and video soon to be uploaded) and at a [Nerd Nite Tokyo](https://tokyo.nerdnite.com/).

 ---

-For people who can read French, I am also involved in a new blog on the structure/composition/dynamics of the interior of planets, with a particular focus for the magnetic field.
+For people who can read French, I am also involved in a blog on the structure/composition/dynamics of the interior of planets, with a particular focus for the magnetic field.
 It's called ["Tout là bas en dessous"](https://toutlabasendessous.wordpress.com/).

 ---